 There’s a wide variety of water sports available on the island, including, but not limited to, small boat sailing, kayaking, and snorkeling.
 You can also take an evening sunset cruise, or arrange to charter boats and even helicopters during the day to take in the magnificent sites of the surrounding areas.

 The island offers especially unique catering, with a local, on site chef and staff who prepare breakfast, lunch and dinner every day.
 Meals are included in the cost of your stay so you can really make the most of the fantastic food that’s available.
-Meals are taken on elevated terraces with views across the ocean, with regularly Barbecues on the beach in the evenings.
+Meals are taken on elevated terraces with views across the ocean, with regularly Barbeques on the beach in the evenings.

 Take a picnic while being castaway on a deserted beach for a romantic experience you’ll never forget!
 A boatman from the island of Guana will take you to a perfect white sandy beach, and leave you there with a delicious picnic, chilled wine and privacy.
 The boatman will come and pick you up later at a time you prearrange.

 After a lovely day in the sun, why not take in a movie?
 Movie nights are held in the Garden of Eden, where popcorn and wine is provided.
-You can also make a request for your favorite movie and the staff will make sure to play it for you!
+You can also make a request for your favourite movie and the staff will make sure to play it for you!